filamentphp/filament/packages/panels/docs/11-themes.md

 ### Evaluating colors during runtime using Closures

-Sometimes you may want to use colors stored in your database or other configuration as theme colors.
+Sometimes you may want to use colors stored in your database or runtime configuration as your app's theme colors.
+A good use case for this is in a multi-tenant application where tenants should have the liberty to set their own theme colors.
 In this case, the colors have to be evaluated during runtime.
-You can achieve this by passing an array of closures to the `colors()` method as follows:
+You can achieve this by passing a closure that returns an array of colors to the `$panel->colors()` method as follows:

 ```php
 use Filament\Panel;